mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

   </tr>
   <tr>
     <td><b>object x</b></td>
     <td><b>x</b> is the first input parameter.
-It is passed by value and its type is object.
-That means changes to “x” inside the RunScript does not change the original value.</td>
+It is passed by value, and its type is object.
+That means changes to “x” inside the RunScript do not change the original value.</td>
   </tr>
   <tr>
     <td><b>object y</b></td>
     <td><b>y</b> is the second input parameter.
-It is passed ByVal and its type is Object.</td>
+It is passed ByVal, and its type is Object.</td>
   </tr>
   <tr>
     <td><b>ref object a</b></td>
     <td><b>ax</b>is the third input parameter.
-It is passed by reference and its type is object.
-It is also an output because you can assign it a value inside your script and the change will be carried outside the RunScript function.</td>
+It is passed by reference, and its type is Object.
+It is also an output, because you can assign it a value inside your script and the change will be carried outside the RunScript function.</td>
   </tr>
 </table>

 ## 2.9: User-Defined Data Types

-We mentioned above that there are built-in data types and come with and are supported by the programming language such as int, double, string and object.
-However, users can create their own custom types with custom functionality that suits the application.
+We mentioned above that there are built-in data types supported by the programming language, such as int, double, string, and object.
+However, users can create their own custom data types with specific functionalities that suit the application.
 There are a few ways to create custom data types.
-We will explain the most common ones: enumerations, structures and classes.
+We will explain the most common ones: enumerations, structures, and classes.

 ### 2.9.1: Enumerations

 Enumerations help make the code more readable.
-An enumeration “provides an efficient way to define a set of named integral constants that may be assigned to a variable”.
+An enumeration “provides an efficient way to define a set of named integral constants that may be assigned to a variable.”
 You can use enumerations to group a family of options under one category and use descriptive names.
 For example, there are only three values in a traffic light signal.

 ```C#
 enum Traffic